 The proposed development would not significantly increase the demand for public access to the shoreline and would have no other significant adverse impacts on existing or potential public access.
 In addition, a variety of access facilities are located within a convenient proximity from the project site.
-Moreover, a major impetus for the coastal bluff debris removal portions of the project is to ameliorate the degraded conditions on the property's shoreline through elimination of potentially hazardous and aesthetically unpleasing waste materials deposited therein for the eventual development of a blufftop coastal trail and parkland areas on the site as currently funded by the Coastal Conservancy.4 Therefore, the Commission finds that the development, which does not include provision of public access, is consistent with the public access policies of the Coastal Act and the City's LCP.
+Moreover, a major impetus for the coastal bluff debris removal portions of the project is to ameliorate the degraded conditions on the property's shoreline through elimination of debris and soil potentially containing COPCs exceeding cleanup levels for the eventual development of a blufftop coastal trail and parkland areas on the site as currently funded by the Coastal Conservancy.
+Therefore, the Commission finds that the development, which does not include provision of public access, is consistent with the public access policies of the Coastal Act and the City's LCP.

-I. Visual Resources.
+J. Visual Resources.